-Over the summer The Lawyer surveyed the top offshore firms about their litigation practices, strategy, and use of technology.
+Over the summer of 2017 The Lawyer surveyed the top offshore firms about their litigation practices, strategy, and use of technology.
 What emerged most clearly is that litigation and general contentious work is big business for offshore firms.
 To take just a handful of examples, litigation represents around half the turnover at Collas Crill and Campbells, while at Appleby, Bedell Cristin and Harneys it accounts for between a quarter and a third of total billings.

 The firms surveyed are reaping the benefits of strong court reputations and strong legal infrastructure in offshore jurisdictions.
 Conversely, global clients’ reported desire to avoid court proceedings in Russia and the CIS, India, the Middle East, Africa (particularly Nigeria) and Cyprus is also profiting the market.
 One firm reported a growing avoidance by clients of proceedings in Hong Kong because of growing delays in resolving disputes.

 The largest firms by number of litigators tend to be those with roots in the Caribbean.
 Top of the table is Walkers, with 23 contentious partners in total, followed by Appleby with 17.
 Carey Olsen has 16, Harneys 15 and Conyers Dill & Pearman has 14.
 It should be noted that Mourant Ozannes and Maples & Calder did not submit their data and so are not included in these results.

 The jurisdiction that houses the largest number of contentious partners of the 13 offshore firms that responded to the survey is Cayman Islands with 23 per cent of the total.
 Jersey houses 17 per cent and Guernsey 15 per cent.